Glossary of Family Law Terms

 Common Law Marriage

-A common law marriage comes about when a man and woman who are free to marry agree to live together as husband and wife without the formal ceremony.
+A common law marriage comes about when a man and woman who are able to marry agree to live together as husband and wife without the formal ceremony.
 To be common law married, both spouses must have intended to be husband and wife.
 Neither Minnesota nor Wisconsin recognizes common law marriages.

 Community property is a legal term that describes the law in some states setting forth the prescribed division of that property that was acquired by the parties, either individually or as a couple, and includes the income of the parties.
 Some states divide community property equally, while others first make a determination of what constitutes community property and then make an equitable division of the property.